aptise/peter_sslers/README.md

 Peter offers several commandline tools -- so spinning up a tool "webserver" mode may not be necessary at all -- or might only be needed for brief periods of time.

 SqlAlchemy is the backing database library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). `sqlite` is the default, but the package has been tested against postgres.  sqlite is actually kind of great, because a single `.sqlite` file can be sftp'd on-to and off-of different machines for distribution and local viewings.

+Peter leverages the system's OpenSSL instead of using Python's modules.
+The reason is to minimize the amount of downloads/packages.

 ## Why?